Testimonials for Norwood Community Group

 “I have competed in multiply competitions which I have been ale to demonstrate the skills I have learned”

 Norwood Community Group Services are Lambeth Champions & also received

 The Lord Scarmen Civic Award for providing recreational activities in West Norwood and the surrounding areas

 These are two quotes from parents who nominated Norwood Community Group Services:

 ” I would like to nominate Jamal and the group because of their vision in providing timely services for the youth such as football and karate amongst others.These services give the youth such as my children something to look forward to weekly and keeps many of the youth from bad influences which would attract them if they were left idle.
 In Jamal there is a positive role model for the young men in partcular and a caring a compassionate individual in general.”

-” I am nominating Jamal as he is an extremely friendly and committed person and is dedecated to involving local boys in his friday night football club which he runs at Elmgreen School.
-Involving 10-18 year olds, the football club enables boys of all abilities to share a common goal, to commit to a healthy and competitive sports club, whilst providing them with a safe and fun enviroment in which to spend their time.”
+” I am nominating Jamal as he is an extremely friendly and committed person and is dedicated to involving local boys in his Friday night football club which he runs at Elmgreen School.
+Involving 10-18 year old, the football club enables boys of all abilities to share a common goal, to commit to a healthy and competitive sports club, whilst providing them with a safe and fun environment in which to spend their time.”

 Norwood Community Group Services Is one of the few groups working with young people in West Norwood and does excellent work.
 Your karate classes at The Old Library are popular and it is good to see your football programme making use of the excellent sports facilities at Elmgreen School.
 You work closely with the local Youth Forum ensuring young people have a real say over the activities and the young people have gone on to form their own football team.
 Such experience fosters confidence and self-esteem, essential qualities for young people reaching adulthood & seeking employment in these challenging economic times.